nrsyed/nrsyed.com/content/blog/2021-05-01-migrating-from-wordpress-to-hugo-and-siteground-to-digital-ocean.md

 are stored in plaintext [markdown][30] files.
 Because it generates a static site, it lacks the vulnerabilities of WordPress.
-It's also incredibly simple to work on a local copy of the site and test changes locally before making those changes live in the web-facing version of the site.
+It's also incredibly simple to work on a local copy of the site and test changes locally before making those changes live on the web-facing version of the site.

 As part of this redesign and migration, I ditched SiteGround as my host, where I was paying $15/month (their cheapest plan) in favor of a [Digital Ocean][31]